skepptpvp/skepptpvp/README.md

 - 🌱 I’m currently learning **C#**

-- 👨‍💻 All of my projects are available at [https://skepptpvp.github.io](https://skepptpvp.github.io)
+- 👨‍💻 All of my projects are available at [they're not](https://terrorist.zone)

 - 💬 Ask me about **shell, python, java, MySQL**